Nicolás Cámara Vales: Public Career

-His liberal ideals identified him with Francisco I. Madero, a close friend of the Cámara family and of his brother-in-law, José María Pino Suárez.
-A member of the Progressive Constitutionalist Party, he campaigned in his native state for the Maderista cause.
-During the gubernatorial election (1911), Cámara Vales was instrumental in convincing much of the Yucatecan oligarchy to transfer their allegiance to José María Pino Suárez, who won the governorship despite a tight race against Delio Moreno Cantón.
-The gubernatorial term of Pino Suárez was cut short, however, when he was elected to the vice-presidency of the Republic as a result of the 1911 federal extraordinary elections.
-After Pino Suárez resigned as governor, the local legislature appointed Cámara Vales as interim governor of Yucatán.
-As interim governor, Cámara Vales organized the 1912 local extraordinary elections.
+Cámara's liberal ideals identified him with Francisco I. Madero, a close friend of the Cámara family and of his brother-in-law, José María Pino Suárez.
+A member of the Progressive Constitutionalist Party, Cámara campaigned in his native state for the Maderista cause.
+During the 1911 gubernatorial election, Cámara was instrumental in convincing much of the Yucatecan oligarchy to transfer their allegiance to José María Pino Suárez, who won the governorship despite a tight race against Delio Moreno.
+The gubernatorial term of Pino Suárez was cut short, however, when he was elected to the vice-presidency of the Republic as a result of the 1911 presidential elections.
+After Pino Suárez resigned as governor, the state congress appointed Cámara as interim governor of Yucatán.

+Within a month of assuming power, Cámara organized the 1912 local extraordinary elections.
 Deciding to stand as a candidate, he resigned from the governorship so as not to influence the outcome, being replaced by Agustín Patrón Correa.

-After winning the 1912 local election, he returned to power.
-During his brief term as governor, his most important achievement was ordering the creation of the Henequen Regulatory Commission (Comisión Regulatoria de la Industria del Henequen).
-During the latter half of the 19th Century and the first years of the 20th century, the lucrative henequen industry had been the principal export of the Yucatán Peninsula.
-Olegario Molina, a powerful former governor, had manipulated prices to his own advantage in detriment of other competitors virtually creating a monopoly.
-The purpose of the commission was to regulate the henequen industry and avoid price manipulation and other such corrupt practices.
+After winning a popular mandate in the elections, he returned to power.

+During his tenure, he faced a rebellion led by Delio Moreno in the town of Opichén.
+Moreno, the nephew of Francisco Cantón, a former Yucatán governor, had run for the governorship against Pino Suárez in 1911.
+Despite his close ties to the old regime, Moreno had a strong following among the common people and incited them to rebel against the government.
+In January 1912, Cámara reported to the state congress that Moreno's followers (Morenistas):"were unscrupulous agitators who, taking advantage of the ignorant credulity of field laborers, made them believe that the success of their cause depended on them becoming absolute owners of all lands and plantations, creating in them an agitation similar to what caused the Caste War in the past century."The Morenista rebellion spread to Conkal, Maxcanú, and Temax but was quelled by the government.
+After the rebellion was defeated, Moreno went into exile from Yucatán, joining the anti-Maderist forces of Pascual Orozco and eventually supporting the coup d'état of February 1913, known as the Ten Tragic Days.

+During Cámara's tenure, the Regulatory Commission for the Henequen Market (Reguladora) was established to organize the henequen industry in Yucatán and break the monopoly held by Olegario Molina and his cronies.
+Molina was a former governor of Yucatán and cabinet minister who had exploited his political connections to seize control of henequen exports since 1902.